stephenpcook/intermediate-version-control/_episodes/09_lesson8_rewriting_history.md

 In the first instance, it would be best to attach a branch or tag to the chain of misplaced commits (e.g., `git tag whoops HEAD@{1}` or `git branch whoopsy HEAD@{1}`).
 Following this you will be at your leisure to search the internet for how to recover your previous state (typically involving `git reset`).

-### Commit --amend
+### Amend Commit

-The smallest (and arguably safest) change we can make to the history is to update the previous commit.
+The smallest (and arguably safest if done before pushing) change we can make to the history is to update the previous commit.
 This is useful just after we've made a commit, then realised we missed something, or made a mistake in the files or the commit message.

 To modify the previous commit, use `git add` to stage the changes we missed out (if any), then create an `amend` commit: